Getting started with the analyze-deployment-tooling repository

 wsl --install

 - After you restart, open the distribution.
-Press Start -> wsl
+Click Start > WSL.

-- You will be asked to create a User Name and Password for your Linux distribution.
+- You will be asked to create a username and password for the Linux distribution.

-For more information, see Set up your Linux username and password. - Ensure you can access the WSL filesystem from Windows explorer.
-In the address bar you can use
+For more information, see Set up your Linux username and password.
+Verify that you can access the WSL file system from Windows Explorer.
+In the address bar, you can use

 \\wsl.localhost\Ubuntu